goosst/wesite/content/posts/postbox_v2.md

 - 3d print a housing :)
 - using pin D8 on the wemos provides a more elegant way to communicate the status to the pro mini without additional software/interfaces.
+- custom pcb to get rid of modifications

 # Appendix